How the SEC is making life easier for corporate America

 Some investors and analysts have said less frequent reporting could encourage companies to think more long-term, but others say quarterly reports provide critical information.

-Clayton has thrown cold water on the notion large companies would get out of quarterly reporting any time soon, but has said small company reporting merits studying.
+SEC Chairman Jay Clayton has thrown cold water on the notion that large companies would get out of quarterly reporting any time soon, but has said small company reporting merits studying.
 It is not clear if the SEC will proceed with a formal rule-change.

 SARBANES-OXLEY ROLLBACK